alessioriccardo/flowershop/README.md

 ## Test
 A Test class is included in the src/test/java folder.
-An input file is included in src/test/resource folder and has this syntax:
+An input file is included in src/test/resource folder.

 ## License